generalustelaru/ophir-2d/README.md

 ## Description
 Ophir is a multiplayer pickup & deliver game for 2-4 players which takes place in a 7 island (zones) archipelago.

-On a player's turn he/she will move his/her ship from island to island, picking up goods and delivering them to the market for coins or to the temple for victory points (VP).
-Players spend coins to upgrade their ship cargo capacity and to purchase precious metals -- which are donated at the temple for more VP.
+During the game, players move their ships across the archipelago, picking up and delivering cargo.
+Players gain coins by supplying goods to the market, which they can use to upgrade their ship cargo capacity and purchase precious metals to donate towards the temple construction.
+Metals are worth VP.
 The goal is to gather the most VP before the game ends.

 Work in progress.

 - The game is playable but has no lobby (a server supports only one session at a time).
 - The game is missing "Specialists" (variable players powers).
 - The 2 Player game should include a neutral ship, which is missing.
-- Items are limited (5) but the counts are not represented in the Canvas UI.
 - The interface language not yet standardized and missing quality of life features.

 Try it out